This article is reviewed & updated annually by Wego’s editorial team to ensure that the content is up to date & accurate.

 Best of Janmashtami celebrations in India

 If you wish to witness the celebrations in its most magnificent forms, here are the places you should be visiting during Janmashtami in India.
-Once you do, you would realize how Janmashtami is not just a religious celebration.
-It is one massive cultural event that brings sheer joy, unites people, and lets you dive deeper into India’s principal Hindu culture.
+Once you do, you will realize how Janmashtami is not just a religious celebration but a massive cultural event that brings sheer joy, unites people, and lets you dive deeper into India’s rich and vast Hindu culture.

 Mathura

-Indian mythology cites Mathura as the holy birthplace of Bal Gopal, an alias of Lord Krishna.
-Here in Mathura, on that one squally night, Devki gave birth to a boy child who would go on to become one among the most revered of all Indian divinities.
-And of course, you would expect one of the grandest celebrations to take place in the region where it all began.
-The whole of the city gets decked up, the splendor of which draws devotees and tourists from across the world.
+Indian mythology cites Mathura as the holy birthplace of Lord Krishna.
+Here in Mathura, on that one squally night, Devaki gave birth to a boy child who would go on to become one among the most revered of all Indian divinities.
+The prison cell where he was birthed is now a holy shrine, attracting thousands of devotees every year.
+Unsurprisingly, one of the grandest celebrations takes place in this region.
+Preparations begin months in advance, and the entire city gets decked up, the splendor of which draws devotees and tourists from across the world.

 The celebration here takes place in two parts: